 An Overview of Load Shedding

-Strategies for Minimizing the Impact of Load Shedding
+Managing and Reducing the Risks of Load Shedding